 Managed futures: This type is an investment in one fund that engages in systematic speculative trading of futures and forward contracts on a wide range of commodities including agriculture, currencies, energy, interest rates, metals and stock indices.
 The fund employs both short-term trading and long-term trend-following strategies using multiple time frames.
-Redemptions may be requested semi-monthly with eight business days' notice.
+Redemptions may be requested semi-monthly with 8 business days' notice.
 There are no restrictions or limits on redemptions.
 The fair value of the investment in this type has been determined using the NAV per share (or its equivalent) of the investment.
+This investment was sold during fiscal year 2019.